zoho/Mobilisten-iOS-Beta/README.md

 Power up your mobile app with Mobilisten.

 ## Changelog
-Rating with three emoji,  Built using swift 5.1.2
+Rating changes with three emoji.
+Built using swift 5.1.2
 ## Installation
 The Mobilisten SalesIQ iOS SDK can be integrated with your application by adding the following to your podfile: